f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

     POST https://{{velos_chassis1_chassis_partition1_ip}}:8888/restconf/data/openconfig-system:system/f5-database:database/f5-database:config-restore

-Enter the backupfile to be restored in the body of the API call.
+Enter the backup file to be restored in the body of the API call.

 .. code-block:: json